plusjade/hopjoy/pages/web-applications-intro.md

+### What is the Web?

+The web or internet is a network of interconnected computers.
+It is of course a bit more complicated than that but it is no less true that when what we know as the internet is just a collection of computers all connected to one another.

 ### What is an Application?

 An application is a computer software program designed for the _user_ to perform a task.